truongluan303/pathfinding-and-sorting-algorithm-visualizer/README.md

 ## Dev Setup

+Try running `bin/setup` to automatically set up your virtual environment.
+If you are on a Unix/Linux system, permit the script before running with `chmod u+x bin/setup`.

-Check out [setup doc](./docs/setup.md) for instructions on setting up development environment!
+If the script fails, please check out the [setup doc](./docs/setup.md) for instructions on setting up the development environment!

+## Running The Program

+Once you are done with dev setup.
+Enter the virtual environment with `source .venv/bin/activate` if you are on a Mac/Unix/Linux system, or with `.\venv\Scripts\activate` if you are on a Windows system.
+Then simply run `python driver.py` to start the program.